We were dating. Trying to find out everything we could about each other. Asking questions and probing for information.

 Trusting that God can use a daisy even if it has weedy tendencies.

-When I read that verse and allowed myself to drop in words that applied to me, I could hear the Holy Spirit whispering to my heart, “Don’t let anyone look down on you because…”
+When I read that verse and allowed myself to drop in words that applied to me, I could hear the Holy Spirit whispering to my heart, “Don’t let anyone look down upon you because…”

 As he spoke my list back to me, I heard the second part of the verse.